DaraOladapo/c-sharp-with-dotnet-core/README.md

 ## Requirements

 - .NET Core Core SDK
-- Visual Studio Code or Visual Studio (for the first part, we will be using VS Code)
+- Visual Studio Code or Visual Studio (for the first and most part, we will be using VS Code)

-To get the .NET SDK, visit dot.net and get the latest version.
+To get the .NET SDK, visit [dot.net](https://dot.net) and get the latest version available for WIndows, Mac and Linux.
 After installation, verify you installation by running

     dotnet --version

 On my Mac, I have .NET Core 3 SDK Installed as of when writing this. so I get.
+The additional software I have here for my terminal is PowerShell.

     PS /Users/daraoladapo/Projects/c-sharp-with-dotnet-core> dotnet --version
     3.1.102